eworm-de/routeros-scripts/doc/check-routeros-update.md

 Run from a terminal you can start the update process or schedule it.

 Centrally managing update process of several devices is possibly by specifying versions safe to be updated on a web server.
+Versions seen in neighbor discovery can be specified to be safe as well.

 Also installing patch updates (where just last digit is increased) automatically is supported.